How to Size Wire for a 100 Amp Subpanel: A Step-by-Step Guide

 Knowing how to know what gauge wire to use comes with experience and repeated use of the NEC.
 Below are key points and common sizes to keep in mind, derived from the wire amperage chart, which is also called a wire amp chart or nec wire amperage chart.

-- Special Cases: For very large loads, such as a 400 amp wire size, you would typically use parallel conductor runs.
-A single 4/0 aluminum electrical wire is not sufficient for a 400A load; its 4/0 aluminum wire ampacity is only 180A (at 75°C).
-You may need parallel 3/0 copper wire ampacity runs or larger.
+- Special Cases: For very large services, such as a 400 amp wire size, parallel conductor runs or larger conductor sizes per the NEC will be required.
+A single 4/0 aluminum electrical wire is not sufficient for a 400A load; you would design per NEC tables and likely use parallel runs or larger kcmil conductors.

 Primary Sources